-4.3 Limitations and perspectives
+315 4.3 Limitations and perspectives

-We emphasized that the post-flash drought recovery trajectory of ecosystem is influenced by several factors, including postflash drought hydrological conditions, flash drought characteristics, and the physiological characteristics of vegetation.
-However, we should note that in this study, the same percentile threshold (20%, 40%) was used to identify flash drought events based on empirical values from previous research findings.
-Further investigation should investigate how to determine regionspecific thresholds and examine the sensitivity of these thresholds to flash drought recognition (Gou et al., 2022).
-Furthermore, it is important to consider that plant strategies for coping with flash drought can vary due to species differences (Gupta et al., 2020).
-There is still a need for improvement in understanding the physiological and ecological mechanisms involved in flash drought recovery.
-Flash droughts can have multiple impacts on ecosystems, and it is worth noting that our approach in this study focused primarily on GPP.
-To gain a more comprehensive understanding, future research should explore the mechanism of ecosystem restoration from multiple perspectives, such as evaluating greenness and photosynthesis.
-In future water resource management, we should recognize the importance of adopting measures to reduce the risk of drought disasters Although flash droughts can lead to significant short-term disruptions, there remains a need to explore their long-term effects more comprehensively.
-Future research should prioritize understanding how these intense, short-term drought events might evolve into more conventional droughts and the persistence of their impacts over time (Liu et al., 2023a).
-Understanding these dynamics will be crucial for predicting and managing the carbon balance and resilience of ecosystems under changing climate conditions.
+316 We emphasized that the post-flash drought recovery trajectory of ecosystem is influenced by several factors, including post-317 flash drought hydrological conditions, flash drought characteristics, and the physiological characteristics of vegetation.
+318 However, we should note that in this study, the same percentile threshold (20%, 40%) was used to identify flash drought events 319 based on empirical values from previous research findings.
+Further investigation should investigate how to determine region-320 specific thresholds and examine the sensitivity of these thresholds to flash drought recognition (Gou et al., 2022).
+Furthermore, 321 it is important to consider that plant strategies for coping with flash drought can vary due to species differences (Gupta et al., 322 2020).
+There is still a need for improvement in understanding the physiological and ecological mechanisms involved in flash 323 drought recovery.
+To gain a more comprehensive understanding, future research should explore the mechanism of ecosystem 324 restoration from multiple perspectives, such as evaluating greenness and photosynthesis.
+Although flash droughts can lead to 325 significant short-term disruptions, there remains a need to explore their long-term effects more comprehensively.
+Future 326 research should prioritize understanding how these intense, short-term drought events might evolve into more conventional 327 droughts and the persistence of their impacts over time (Liu et al., 2023a).
+Understanding these dynamics will be crucial for

+328 predicting and managing the carbon balance and resilience of ecosystems under changing climate conditions.

-5 Conclusions
+329 5 Conclusions

-352 Effectively reducing drought risk and reducing drought exposure are crucial for achieving sustainable development goals 353 (SDGs) related to health and food security.
-This study applied a random forest regression model to analyze the factors 354 influencing recovery time and the response functions settled up by partial correlation for typical flash drought recovery time.
-355 The most important environmental factor affecting recovery time is post-flash drought radiation, followed by aridity index and 356 post-flash drought temperature.
+330 Effectively reducing drought risk and reducing drought exposure are crucial for achieving sustainable development goals 331 (SDGs) related to health and food security.
+This study applied a random forest regression model to analyze the factors 332 influencing recovery time and the response functions settled up by partial correlation for typical flash drought recovery time.
+333 The most important environmental factor affecting recovery time is post-flash drought radiation, followed by aridity index and 334 post-flash drought temperature.
 Recovery time prolongs with lower solar radiation conditions.
-Semi-arid/sub-humid areas have 357 longer recovery time.
-Temperature does not exhibit a monotonic response in relation to recovery time; excessively cold or 358 overheated temperatures lead to longer recovery times.
-Herbaceous vegetation recovers more rapidly than woody forests, with 359 deciduous broadleaf forests demonstrating the shortest recovery time.
+Semi-arid/sub-humid areas have 335 longer recovery time.
+Temperature does not exhibit a monotonic response in relation to recovery time; excessively cold or 336 overheated temperatures lead to longer recovery times.
+Herbaceous vegetation recovers more rapidly than woody forests, with 337 deciduous broadleaf forests demonstrating the shortest recovery time.